 If your relative is assessed as having ‘eligible needs’ that can only be met in a care home and he or she wishes to apply for financial help, the council will then carry out a financial assessment.

-If your relative owns his or her home, its value is taken into consideration for the means test unless a spouse, civil partner or partner is living in the home.
+If your relative owns his or her home, its value is likely to be taken into consideration for the means test unless a spouse, civil partner or partner is living in the home.

 The result of the assessment determines how much the local authority will pay for care to meet those defined eligible needs.

-If your relative’s income, savings and assets are:
+If your relative’s total savings and assets is:

-- More than £14,250, but less than £23,250: the local authority will partially pay their care home fees and your relative will need to pay the rest.
+- More than £14,250, but less than £23,250: the local authority will partially pay their care home fees and your relative will need to pay the rest on a sliding scale.
 This is known as the ‘tariff income’.

 - More than £23,250: your relative will be fully responsible for paying their care bills.

 The level of your relative’s eligible needs will also determine how much the council will pay for their care.
-This is called the personal budget and, since April 2015, the local authority must inform your relative how much this is.
+This is called the personal budget and the local authority must inform your relative how much this is.

 - Getting local authority funding for a care home: find out more about the thresholds applied by local authorities across the UK and how to calculate your relative’s capital and income.